aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

     In addition, decide which action items need to be completed before graduation.**
       > Note that Deciding to re-group asynchronously to allow some time to think about the concerns is also valid.
       > In any case, it is the champion's responsibility to push this forward and bring it to a close.

+  Champion will update the graduation issue checklist with relevant action items.

   The invite should also include the following "disclaimer":